lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 Source: Johann Dréo https://commons.wikimedia.org/wiki/File:Aco_branches.svg?uselang=fr

 Ants use the environment as a support of communication.
 They exchange information indirectly by laying pheromones, describing the state of their "work".
-The informaion exchanged has a local reach, only ants located where pheromones are layed can have access to it.
+The information exchanged has a local reach, only ants located where pheromones are layed can have access to it.

 https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms